Alpha-Scorpii-a/Liberland/LLD-LLM-OTC-matrix-room.md

 -----------------------
 In october 2023, there is no DEX and no CEX for exchanging Liberland LLD (Liberland Dollars) or LLM (Liberland Merits).
-For this reason, and because some people may want to find opportunities to exchange their LLDs or LLMs, I decided to created a matrix room specifically dedicated to this small market.
+For this reason, and because some people may want to find opportunities to exchange their LLDs or LLMs, I decided to create a matrix room specifically dedicated to this small market.
 <b>This room was not created by the Liberland governement</b>

 * https://matrix.to/#/#Liberland-LLD-LLM-OTC-Market:matrix.org Matrix room dedicated to OTC LLD and LLM exchange